 - Fresh sprigs of basil or oregano

-- Clean or Sterile jars
+- Sterile Jars

 Instructions

 - To peel the tomatoes, bring a large pot of water to a boil.
 Wash tomatoes and cut a small 'x' in the bottom of each tomato, on the bottom side.
-Place tomatoes in the boiling water, not enough to over crowd.
+Place tomatoes in the boiling water, not enough to overcrowd.
 Cook for about 1 min. or until the skin just starts to peel off.
 Place the tomatoes in an ice bath to cool.
 The skins should just slide right off then.
 Cut tomatoes into quarters, larger ones into eighths.

 - Place a quarter of the tomatoes in a large pot and heat over medium heat.
-When they start to boil crush the tomatoes with a potato masher.
-Then add the rest of the tomatoes, do not crush and boil gently for 5 min.
+When they start to boil, crush the tomatoes with a potato masher.
+Then add the rest of the tomatoes; do not crush, and boil gently for 5 min.

 - Cool completely and store.
 Canned tomatoes should be used within the year.